libigl/libigl/readme.txt

 well documented.
 Write a summary of what the function does and a description of each template, input and output in each prototype.

-  - All functions must be inlined, otherwise there is trouble when linking included headers used in multiple .cpp files
+  X- All functions must be inlined, otherwise there is trouble when
+    linking included headers used in multiple .cpp files
-  - Use a single .h file with the same name as the function
-  - Do *not* use any .cpp files (this is *header only* library)
+  - Use a single .h/.cpp pair with the same name as the function X- Do *not* use any .cpp files (this is *header only* library)
   - At least one version of the function should use references for all outputs
+  - Functions with external dependencies should be a single .h file (no .cpp file) so it won't appear in libigl.a
-  - Use wrappers and additional prototypes for returning single-output functions' outputs
+  - Use wrappers and additional prototypes for returning single-output functions' outputs, but the default is to only use outputs
+  - All inputs should be const when appropriate
   - Use c++ references for inputs and outputs rather than pointers or pass-by-copy
   - Take the time to write multiple prototypes if you'd like to have